 Once you know your brand archetype you can create a tone of voice and identity that works in order to position your brand.
 This helps you decide the kind of video content to create.
 For instance, using the jester archetype, we worked with Hobgoblin beers producing a live quiz show on Halloween that formed the central point of a wider social media campaign to attract new brand advocates.
 This brand realised its archetype and could brief an agency to produce a social video which matched this.

 Archetypes are so important in video marketing because they’re easily identifiable and resonate with the viewer – even if they do not consciously realise it.
-With viewers’ short attention spans, they can tune out of your video at any time, but if you are clear who you are and you’re targeting the right people, it’s more likely they will keep watching and even share.
+With viewers’ short attention spans, they can tune out of your video at any time, but if you are clear about who you are and you’re targeting the right people, it’s more likely they will keep watching and even share.

 With a clear idea of your brand archetype, you can focus on reinforcing relevant messages throughout your video marketing and indeed all your communications.
 Ultimately you will become known not just for your products or services, but for your brand values.